Best Sneakers for Flat Feet and Long Hours

 Digging into Sneaker Anatomy: What Provides Support?

-So, what exactly are these magical features in sneakers that are supposed to help flat feet?
-Let's break down some of the key things to look for.
+So what are the features that actually matter for flat feet?
+Let's break down the key things to look for.

 First off, you'll often hear about "supportive footwear" or "motion control shoes".
 These categories generally contain design elements aimed at limiting that excessive pronation we talked about.